E. Guigal - Côte-Rôtie La Mouline 2020

 About the wine:

-The 2020 Côte Rôtie La Mouline, which includes a significant amount of Viognier, comes from a steeply terraced plot in the Côte Blonde area and will spend four years in new French oak barrels, making it one of the top single-vineyard wines.
+The 2020 Côte Rôtie La Mouline, which includes a significant amount of Viognier, comes from a steeply terraced plot in the Côte Blonde area and will spend four years in new French oak barrels, placing it at the top of the list of single-vineyard wines.
 I don’t think it has the density of the 2015 or the 2019, but it displays an incredibly classic La Mouline profile, with floral and fragrant notes of red and black fruits, spicy oak, roasted meats, and exotic spices that are to die for.
-With its full-bodied richness, a rich, layered, and multidimensional palate, and its integrated, flawless tannins, it will shine with just a few years of bottle aging and will continue to evolve for 15 to 30 years in cool cellars.
+With its full-bodied richness, a rich, layered, and multidimensional palate, and its integrated, flawless tannins, it will shine after just a few years of bottle aging and will continue to evolve for 15 to 30 years in cool cellars.

 1JOUR1VIN PRICE